absmach/magistrala/invitations/README.md

 ## Deployment

 The service itself is distributed as Docker container.
-Check the [`invitation`](https://github.com/absmach/amdm/blob/master/docker/docker-compose.yml) service section in docker-compose to see how service is deployed.
+Check the [`invitation`](https://github.com/absmach/amdm/blob/main/docker/docker-compose.yml) service section in docker-compose file to see how service is deployed.

 To start the service outside of the container, execute the following shell script: